About Your Child’s Sedation

 You’ll meet with the anesthesiologist before your child’s scan or procedure.
 The anesthesiologist will answer your questions and talk with you about what to expect.
 Then, the CRNA or anesthesiologist will give your child the sedative.

 Some children have involuntary muscle or eye movements while falling asleep from the sedative.
+Involuntary means this is something they cannot control.
 This is normal.
 You can help reassure your child by holding or talking to them.
-Once your child is asleep, you’ll go back to the waiting room.
+Once they’re asleep, you’ll go back to the waiting room.

 While your child is asleep

 The CRNA or anesthesiologist will stay with your child during their scan or procedure.
-They’ll monitor your child carefully and treat any side effects, such as:
+They’ll monitor your child carefully and treat any side effects, such as slower, shallower breathing and low blood pressure.

-• Slower, shallower breathing.
-This is the most common side effect of sedation.
+Slower, shallower breathing is the most common side effect of sedation.
 The CRNA or anesthesiologist may give your child extra oxygen to help with this.
 If needed, they will also use an oxygen bag and mask to help your child breathe.
 Some children may need a breathing tube, but this is rare.

-• Low blood pressure.
 Some children get IV fluids before or during the scan or procedure.
-The IV fluids help keep their blood pressure from getting too low.
+This helps keep their blood pressure from getting too low.

 While your child wakes up

 Usually, children wake up comfortably after sedation.
 Some children wake up angry, crying, confused, and not themselves.
 This usually only needs a little time to get better.
-We very rarely need to give your child medication to treat this.
-Precedex can sometimes be used to keep this from happening.
+We very rarely need to give your child medicine to treat this.
+Sometimes, we can give them Precedex to keep this from happening.

-If your child feels nauseous (like they’re going to throw up), we’ll give them medication to help them feel better.
+If your child feels nauseous (like they’re going to throw up), we’ll give them medicine to help them feel better.
 This is rare for most sedatives.

-• You can talk to your child in a soothing voice or hold their hand while the sedation is wearing off.
+• Talk to your child in a soothing voice or hold their hand while the sedation is wearing off.

-• Your child can drink or eat right away, unless there’s a reason not to (such as if they have another test scheduled).
+• Your child can drink or eat right away, unless they have another test scheduled.
 Start with bland foods such as crackers, toast, rice, or applesauce.
-If bland foods don’t upset their stomach, they can have their usual foods and drinks.
+If bland foods do not upset their stomach, they can have their usual foods and drinks.

-• If your child takes pain medication containing an opioid (such as Oxycodone®), it might make them sleepier than usual if they had sedation earlier that day.
+• If your child takes pain medicine with an opioid (such as Oxycodone®), they may be sleepier than usual after sedation.

 • After they wake up, your child may feel tired, shaky, or both.
 We can give you a wheelchair to help get them to your car or other ride home.

 • Once you and your child are home, they should rest or do a quiet, easy activity, such as watching TV.
-They might be dizzy and unsteady, so watch them closely to make sure they don’t get hurt.
-Don’t let them do activities that require balance or steadiness (such as riding a bike or using the stairs) until they’re back to their normal behavior.
+They might be dizzy and unsteady.
+Watch them closely to make sure they don’t get hurt.
+Do not let them do activities that need balance or steadiness until they’re back to their normal behavior.
+This includes riding a bike or using the stairs.

 Call your child’s healthcare provider if: